 Step 2 – Clean off Residue

-Fountains getting dirty is a fact of life for owners.
-All sorts of residue gets trapped in and around the fountain, causing stains and overall ruining the appearance of the structure.
+Outdoor fountains getting dirty is a fact of life for owners.
+All sorts of residue gets trapped in and around the outdoor water fountain, causing stains and overall ruining the appearance of the structure.
 Each type of residue requires a different method to be fully eradicated.
 Some of the most common messes include:

 - Growths like algae and mildew